Automobiles from Working Cars for Working Families.

 A leading non-profit to contact for information on free or low cost automobiles is the Working Cars for Working Families organization.
-They provide several resources for qualified, low income and working poor families.
-There are many local charities and agencies that partner with the national group so in effect the program is run locally.
-A number of conditions will need to be met by applicants and any assistance provided is of course limited.
+They provide resources for qualified, low income and working poor families.
+There are many local charities and non-profit agencies that partner with the national group.
+In effect the Working Cars for Working Families program is run locally and find more details below.

-The non-profit is trying to ensure that responsible families are able to obtain a car.
-Among other things, the staff work to ensure that applicants receive a fair deal when financing and/or buying a car.
-This transportation will help families across the nation become economically successful and therefore self-sufficient.
-Working Cars for Working Families promotes solutions that can help regional non-profit ownership programs provide transportation to working families in their town or county.
+This transportation program will help families across the nation become economically successful and therefore self-sufficient.
+Working Cars for Working Families promotes solutions that will help regional non-profit ownership programs provide transportation to working families in their town or county.
+Therefore, in partnership with local groups, Working Cars for Working Families will help ensure families get the funds to buy a vehicle or, as noted, some low-income families will be given the car for free.

 In general, the non-profit administers car ownership programs in partnership with the local charities.
 These are programs that provide opportunities for so called working poor families.
-These tend to be low wage workers and others who are qualified and meet program requirements.
+These tend to be low wage workers, those with limited access to public transit and others who meet program requirements.
 The intent is to help people who are working and can hold employment but their income is not high enough for them to afford a typical, monthly car payment.

+There are a few different parts to this service.
+Each local charity may offer their own variation.
 There are really three different components or versions to this program as follows.

 As most people know, a reliable and safe car is critical to the long success of most working individuals and families.
 Without transportation someone who is currently employed may not be able to access child care, job training, medical appointments, or other critical needs.
 So by families being able to acquire either a new or low cost automobile, this will help ensure these tasks can be addressed.